 Dhikr in general is a good way to draw closer to Allah in Ramadan, as He says in the Noble Qur’an, 'So remember Me; I will remember you'.
-(Qur’an, 2:152)
+(The Noble Qur’an, 2:152)

 Many of us are exhausted by fasting during Ramadan, and it can be difficult to motivate ourselves to wake up at night to pray and worship.
 However, encouraging our family to worship at night is an important part of seeking Allah’s mercy - and it can help us get motivated too!